velartrill/velartrill.github.io/orig/conspirators.md

 "That is the corniest—"

-"*The Ekhtelera,* Night," she growls.
+* "*The Ekhtelera,* Night," she growls.
 "They don't take you seriously around here unless you have yourself a street name straight out of the trashiest penny-dreadful spy thriller the presses can shit out."
 She folds up the teletype and shoves it into a messenger bag like she's bagging and dragging a particularly loathesome hostage.
 "Yeah, that's literally where I got it from. *'Black Light Masquerade.'*" She shudders delicately.
-"The main character is a whore — oh, do *pardon* my manners, milady, a *courtesan*—" she interjects in the most outrageously affected aristocratic patois I've ever heard "— who is *secretly* a secret operative for one Lady Nebularch Passerine Silverharp. *Nova* is allegedly her code name but she introduces herself by it to near everyone she meets, which seems to *impress* them for some reason; she doesn't appear to actually *have* a nym or any kind of cover ID, which makes about a third of the non-penetrative scenes in the book completely impossible.
+"The main character is a whore — oh, do *pardon* my manners, milady, a *courtesan*—" she interjects in the most outrageously affected aristocratic patois I've ever heard "— who is *secretly* a secret operative for one Lady Nebularch Passerine Silverharp.
+Yes, I know, Silver*harp*, very subtle. *Nova* is allegedly her code name but she introduces herself by it to near everyone she meets, which seems to *impress* them for some reason; she doesn't appear to actually *have* a nym or any kind of cover ID, which makes about a third of the non-penetrative scenes in the book completely impossible.

-"Our heroine," she continues savagely, stuffing a handful of papers into her bag so violently I wince, "spends most of the book flirting, fucking, and occasionally cutting her way through Carnelian high society on impenetrably nebulous objectives, most of which seem to be just an excuse to drop our leading lady helpless into the clutches of a debonair rake of a nobleman or a closet masculist nobleman or a debonair closet masculist rake of a nobleman or, on one memorable occasion, *an undercover agent of the Adversary* — *posing as a debonair nobleman* — who then sexually torment her until she can make good her escape or win them over the Silverharp cause with the power of her tits."
+"Our heroine," she continues savagely, stuffing a handful of papers into her bag so violently I wince, "spends most of the book flirting, fucking, and occasionally cutting her way through Carnelian high society on impenetrably nebulous objectives, most of which seem to be just an excuse to drop our leading lady helpless into the clutches of a debonair rake of a nobleman or a closet masculist nobleman or a debonair closet masculist rake of a nobleman or, on one memorable occasion, *an undercover agent of the Adversary* — *posing as a debonair nobleman* — who then sexually torment her until she can make good her escape or win them over to the Silverharp cause with the power of her tits."

 "Dee—" I try to interject but she steamrolls me with no regard for collateral damage.